jrotter1212/wxpi/README.md

-raspberry pi gets thrown into space kinda
+raspberry pi gets thrown into space kinda, But not as good as last year